matwerber1/aws-iot-dog-collar/README.md

 I want to point out... the screenshot above shows power level 100 which had an **audible** sound during testing...

 I also tested power level 1, which had no sound, on my leg... and it definitely kind of hurt.
 Nothing terrible, but it was more intense than say a 9V battery touched to the tongue.
 Suffice to say, I will **not** be using the shock mode on my doggo.
 We will be sticking to beep and/or vibrate mode.

+## Greengrass Deployment

+Greengrass is software that we deploy to our Rasperry Pi that allows us to easily interact with AWS cloud services.
+In our case, Greengrass will allow us to reliably send MQTT messages to our Pi to trigger the RF transmitter.

+AWS does not yet provide CloudFormation support for Greengrass, so we will use [GrassFormation](https://github.com/Neosperience/GrassFormation), a 3rd-party solution that offers similar capability.

+### Lambda Function to Transmit RF Signals

+With minimal modification, we are able to port our native [transmit.py](./transmit.py) to an AWS Lambda function ([function.py](./aws/greengrass/lambda/rf-transmitter/function.py)).
+We will use Greengrass to deploy this Lambda to our Pi and configure the Lambda to be invoked when AWS IoT Core receives messages published to the **dog_collar/transmit** MQTT topic.